 1. Optimizing Your Office Break Room

 In the modern workplace, it’s crucial to build an inspiring, supportive atmosphere.
-Hence, office break room should give employees a place to escape to when stress is simply getting the best of them, helping them to feel better supported.
+An office break room should give employees a place to escape to when stress gets the best of them.

 Office break rooms can serve numerous functions and should be customized to meet the unique needs of employees.
-It can serve as a designated area where employees can escape to when feeling the pressure of a fast-paced environment—or to simply take some quiet time when they’re not feeling well.
+They can serve as a designated area employees can escape to when feeling the pressure of a fast-paced environment—or to simply take some quiet time when they’re not feeling well.

-Sometimes, having a safe area to unwind is all it takes for an individual to recharge and get the extra boost of energy needed to increase workplace productivity, performance and job satisfaction.
+Sometimes, employees just need a safe area to unwind, recharge and get the extra boost of energy they need.
+This can increase workplace productivity, performance and job satisfaction.

 2. Making Healthy Snacks Available In The Office

-When those mid-afternoon hunger pangs hit at work, it’s tempting to head straight to the vending machine or to munch for junk foods, but that usually leads to some empty calories and a sugar crash.
+When those mid-afternoon hunger pangs hit at work, employees tend to head straight to the vending machine or munch on junk foods, leading to some empty calories and a sugar crash.